HDFGroup/hsds_examples/README.md

 * hsconfigure -- setup credentials file
 * hsinfo -- display status of HSDS service
-* hsls -- list files in folders or contents of an HDF5 file
+* hsls -- list files in folders or contents of an HSDS domain
-* hstouch -- create new folders or files
+* hstouch -- create new folders or domains
 * hsload -- upload a HDF5 file on your system to the server
 * hsget -- download a file from the server to your computer
+* hsdiff -- compare a HSDS domain with and HDF5 file
+* hsstat -- get detailed information about a HSDS domain
-* hsdel -- delete a file or folder
+* hsrm -- delete a domain or folder
-* hsacl -- display or modify Access Control Lists (ACLs) for a file or folder
+* hsacl -- display or modify Access Control Lists (ACLs) for a domain or folder

 ## Using the Python SDK (h5pyd)